-The assessment and plan prepared during the Readiness phase will include the communication facilities, e.g. the real-time inter-island observational data transmission and connection to the regional data center.
+The assessment and plan prepared during the Readiness phase will include the communication facilities.
+Currently, the real-time observational data transmission and connection are through the ICAO regional data center in Brazil.

-The assessment and plan will also include the operation and maintenance of the measuring equipment in order to ensure the quality and reliability of the observed data.
+The assessment and plan will also include capacity development and the operation and maintenance of the measuring equipment in order to ensure the quality and reliability of the observed data.

-The increase in information derived from the extension of the AWS network, places higher demands on the data concentration center and the database in terms of infrastructure and database tools as well as on the need for training in the use of data quality control techniques.

-Currently these are a major challenges for the institute.
+The increase in information derived from the extension of the AWS network places higher demands on the data concentration center and the database in terms of infrastructure and database tools as well as on the need for training in the use of data quality control techniques.
+Currently, these are major challenges for the MDS.

-The items mentioned above will be further specified and motivated using the GBON criteria in the Gap Analysis and National Contribution plan delivered during this the SOFF Readiness phase.
+The items mentioned above will be further specified and motivated using the GBON criteria in the Gap Analysis and National Contribution plan delivered during this SOFF Readiness phase.